-1 For the reasons set forth below and in the accompanying motion, Appellants need immediate relief.
-They have selected October 3, 2022, as the return date for their motion only because it is the earliest available return date that does not fall on a Jewish holiday.
-Appellants respectfully request relief at the earliest possibility.
+1 For the reasons set forth in this motion, Appellants need immediate relief.
+They have selected October 3, 2022 as the return date only because it is the earliest available return date that does not fall on a Jewish holiday, and Defendants cannot personally move the Court on Rosh Hashanah.
+Appellants respectfully request relief at the earliest possible opportunity.